 Find the best chronic pain therapists in New York City.
-Chronic pain is a type of ongoing pain that persists for months despite medical treatment.
+Chronic pain is a type of ongoing pain that persists for months or years despite medical treatment.
 Side effects include anxiety, depression, and feelings of alienation.
-Both the pain and its emotional effects can be relieved through talk therapy, medication, and mindfulness practice.
+Studies have shown that chronic pain and its emotional effects can be eased through talk therapy, medication, and mindfulness practice.

 The following therapists specialize in chronic pain.
 Though most are concentrated in Manhattan, some practice in Brooklyn and Queens.

 Insurance companies will not always cover therapy for chronic pain.
 If you end up going out of pocket, expect to pay anywhere from $175 to more than $250 per session.
 However, some therapists do accept payment via Blue Cross Blue Shield, Cigna, Medicare, and NYU's student health insurance program.
 Also, chronic pain can sometimes contribute to diagnosable mental health issues such as depression, and insurance may cover treatment in these cases.